 - Minor or disabled adult children may qualify for limited benefits on their own.

-2015 Maximum Pension Rates for Aid and Attendance as of April 1, 2022
+2022 Maximum Pension Rates for Aid and Attendance as of April 1, 2022

 Once awarded aid and attendance or housebound status, a Veteran may obtain free medications, medical equipment, incontinence supplies, glasses, and hearing aids from the VA Hospital/Clinic via U.S. Mail.
 A separate application must be made through the Health Care System.